mamuz/dotfiles/README.md

 ## Appendix

-This is optimized for MacOS/Ubuntu with Gnome and includes a dev environment based on zsh, tmux, google chrome browser, git, docker, aws and phpstorm.
+This is optimized for MacOS/Ubuntu with Gnome and includes a dev environment based on zsh, tmux, vim, google chrome browser, git, docker, aws and phpstorm.